secnnet/Splunk-Scripts/Splunk/bin/Add Semester Field/README.md

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

-## License

-The scripts in this repository are distributed under the [MIT License](LICENSE).
-By using or contributing to this repository, you agree to comply with the terms and conditions of this license.